Proposition 12 and the Supreme Court

 Why is this case important?

 The Supreme Court rarely hears issues that could ultimately have an impact on how animals are treated in huge corporate systems, and although Prop 12 only addresses gestation crates and not the other standard cruel practices, it is the strongest animal protection law taking a stand against a standard cruel practice in the industry.
-The Supreme Court case is the highest profile instance to date of the animal agriculture industry’s tireless efforts to obstruct these efforts–so as to continue the immense suffering that comes with intensive confinement.
-What the Supreme Court decides to do here may impact not just the animals, but all of our rights as voters to refuse to be complicit in some of the worst cruelty in the industry.
+The Supreme Court case was the highest profile instance to date of the animal agriculture industry’s tireless efforts to obstruct these efforts–so as to continue the immense suffering that comes with intensive confinement.
+The Supreme Court’s decision impacts not just the animals, but all of our rights as voters to refuse to be complicit in some of the worst cruelty in the industry.

-What is Animal Outlook’s role in the case?
+What was Animal Outlook’s role in the case?

-Animal Outlook is among a group of animal advocacy organizations that has intervened in the case to support California’s effort to protect the will of California voters’ and farmed animals in the state.
+Animal Outlook was among a group of animal advocacy organizations that intervened in the case to support California’s effort to protect the will of California voters’ and farmed animals in the state.
 Read filings in the case here.

 What can you do?